-Your premium intraocular lens is designed to remain clear and effective for the rest of your life.
+Your specialty lens is designed to remain clear and effective for the rest of your life.
 One procedure.
 Permanent results.
 No replacements needed.

 Achieve Improved Visual Acuity